TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 #### "NodeInfo"
 This section shows a summary of basic information of the node the status page is called from.
 The section is fairly self explanatory.
 #### "Status of Engines"
 This table shows a list of all currently running "Engines".
-An Engine (aka "Service") is the main entry point of
+>An Engine (aka "Service") is a container service managing one or more "Things".
+Plugins can have one or more Engines/Services.
+Most plugins have only one service for better management.

+You can see the version of a service and the last me

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0NjYwMjY4NywtODYzNTIxNzUwLDM0ND
+eyJoaXN0b3J5IjpbMTA4OTk0MDkwMiwtODYzNTIxNzUwLDM0ND
 Y5NjcwNiwxOTk1NjY2NywtMTkyMzg1ODc5NSwtOTI2NzgwMjcs
 LTEwNzE0ODg5LDIxMTgxOTc4NzksMTg3NjU2NDgzMywxODk5MD
 Y1NDkwLC01MTcwMjkwMDAsNjA0NzM5ODk4LC00Mjc3Mzk4MDYs